-One of the more popular places of recreation even before the pandemic, the UPD Academic Oval has reopened to the public since 7 Nov 2020.
-Specifically, to those looking to destress and do the following exercises only: walking, jogging, running, yoga, stretching, and tai-chi.
-Meanwhile. the UPD College of Science Oval, which has allowed these activities in past months, will be closed from here on.
+One of the more popular places of recreation even before the pandemic, the UPD Academic Oval reopened to the public on 15 Nov 2021.
+Specifically, to those looking to destress and do the following exercises only: walking, jogging, running, yoga, stretching, and tai chi.
+Meanwhile, the UPD College of Science Oval, which has allowed these activities in past months, will be closed from here on.

 Things to know about UPD Academic Oval for visitors

 With that in mind, the UPD administration reminds the public to observe the following when visiting the 2.2-kilometre elliptical road:

 - Visitors may only enter the UPD Academic Oval from 4am to 9am and 4pm to 9pm.
 Those seen roaming the venue outside these hours will be asked to leave.

 - Everyone, regardless of age and vaccination status, must wear face masks.